-1. In collaboration with the UCSF Multiple Sclerosis (MS) Center, this project aims to systematically integrate and analyze longitudinal MRI and genomics data from hundreds of patients with MS. The project involves development of state of the art and transparent machine learning tools to build computational pipelines for 3T and 7T MRI.
+1. In collaboration with the UCSF Multiple Sclerosis (MS) Center, this project aims to systematically integrate and analyze longitudinal MRI and genomics data from hundreds of patients with MS. The project involves the development of state-of-the-art and transparent machine learning tools to build computational pipelines for 3T and 7T MRI.

 2. In collaboration with Hongkui Zeng and Bosiljka Tasic at the Allen Institute and Bin Yu at UC Berkeley, this project aims to integrate spatial gene expression and neural data to reveal building blocks of spatial gene expression profiles in the mouse and human brain.
 These building blocks will partition the brain into completely data-driven 3D brain areas and establish local gene networks.
 The project involves designing and validating unsupervised and interpretable machine learning frameworks and statistical tools.

-3. In collaboration with the UCSF Neuroscape Center, this project aims to systematically integrate hundreds of different biosensor data collected from brain and body to predict the emotional state in humans.
-The data consists of high-density EEG, EMG, ECG, EOG, Continuous blood pressure, Trans Radial Electrical Impedance Velocimetry, respiration, EDA/GSR, and accelerometers readings.
-This project involves development of interpretable machine leaning tools to integrate and analyze large-scale time series data.
+3. In collaboration with the UCSF Neuroscape Center, this project aims to systematically integrate hundreds of different biosensor data collected from the brain and body to predict the emotional state in humans.
+The data consists of high-density EEG, EMG, ECG, EOG, Continuous blood pressure, Trans Radial Electrical Impedance Velocimetry, respiration, EDA/GSR, and accelerometer readings.
+This project involves development of interpretable machine learning tools to integrate and analyze large-scale time series data.

 We are looking for highly motivated individuals with a strong computational or neuroscience background (PhD in computer science, computational biology, engineering, computational neuroscience, or related fields) and experience in programming and data analysis.
 Previous background in computational biology and neuroscience could be highly beneficial.